Don Diablo: 2018–2023: Future and Forever

 On 19 January 2018, Diablo released the seventh single from Future, "People Say", with actor/songwriter, Paije Richardson.
 On 8 February, he embarked on his sold out Future North American Tour, making stops at Los Angeles' Fonda Theatre and New York's Terminal 5, among others.
 His second studio album, Future, was released via his label Hexagon on 9 February 2018.
 On 13 March, he released the eighth single to Future entitled "Head Up" with singer James Newman.
 On 23 March, he released the ninth single to FUTURE entitled "Believe", available on the deluxe edition (released same day) with actor/singer-songwriter Ansel Elgort.
 On 25 April he released the tenth single to FUTURE entitled "Give Me Love" with singer Calum Scott.
 On 15 October 2018, he ranked #1 as the world's most DJ-supported producer, according to 1001Tracklists, a website logging DJ support from festival recordings, radio shows, and DJ mixes.

 In 2018, Diablo released his first remix compilation "Reconstructions".
 In 2021 he released "Reconstructions 2".
 The compilations include remixes he did for: Ed Sheeran, Rihanna, Madonna, Justin Bieber, Dua Lipa, Panic!
 At The Disco, Ellie Goulding, Mark Ronson, Miley Cyrus, Coldplay and others.

 On 18 September 2020, he launched Camp Kubrick with Denzel Chain, an 80s style inspired duo releasing the single "Johnny's Online".

 On 20 March 2021, "Genesis by Don Diablo" was sold on NFT marketplace "SuperRare".
 On 9 April 2021, Diablo broke the primary sales record at SuperRare with his feature length NFT project "Destination Hexagonia".

 On 11 June 2021, Diablo announced his partnership with environmental charity organization "Justdiggit" in collaboration with the United Nations (not to be confused with the dance music act Uniting Nations).
 Their Stream-To-Regreen campaign kicked off with a collaboration between Don Diablo and Ty Dolla $ign.
-On July 2021, the second Star Wars x Don Diablo collectible launched in collaboration with Lucasfilm, Disney and StockX.
+In July 2021, the second Star Wars x Don Diablo collectible launched in collaboration with Lucasfilm, Disney and StockX.
 On 10 September 2021, Diablo released his album "FORΞVΞR" which included collaborations with: Ty Dolla $ign, Trevor Daniel, Jessie J, Galantis, Gucci Mane, Emeli Sandé, Nate Dogg, Andy Grammer and more.
-On June 2021, Diablo was included in the Natively Digital Auction by Sotheby's Auction House with his work "INFINITΞ FUTURΞ".
+In June 2021, Diablo was included in the Natively Digital Auction by Sotheby's Auction House with his work "INFINITΞ FUTURΞ".
 His second work auctioned by Sotheby's, titled "HEXHIBIT III" was auctioned on 7 December 2021.
 The work was publicly premiered on the Museumplein in Amsterdam and then exhibited at the MOCO Museum, also in Amsterdam.